-Students must have at least an A grade at GCSE (ideally A\) and have chosen to study Mathematics A level.
+Students must have at least an level 8 at GCSE (ideally level 9) and have chosen to study Mathematics A level.
 Please also note that Further Mathematics is a course for able and committed mathematicians.
 You must be prepared to have a significant part of your 6th Form timetable devoted to mathematics.
 People who study Further Maths should enjoy mathematics for its own sake.